-The significance of VLANs in network configuration is in segregating and controlling traffics within networks.
-An example of types of ports used in a VLAN implementation is the hybrid VLAN ports, which provide unique combination capabilities and thus have more flexible control by the network administrator.
-This article discusses hybrid VLAN ports, how they operate and their different kinds of benefits and features.
+The significance of VLANs in network configuration is in segregating & controlling traffics within networks.
+An example of types of ports used in VLAN implementation is hybrid VLAN ports, which provide unique combination capabilities & thus have more flexible control by the network administrator.
+This article discusses hybrid VLAN ports, how they operate & their different kinds of benefits & features.

 Understanding VLANs and Port Types

-VLANs are the fundamentals that one must learn, even before discussing the hybrid mechanisms.
-They allow to logically cut physical network into multiple broadcast domains, thus enhancing security and performance escalation manageability the network.
+VLANs are the fundamentals that one must learn, even before discussing hybrid mechanisms.
+They allow to logically cut physical network into multiple broadcast domains, thus enhancing security & performance escalation manageability network.

 Generally, VLAN ports can be segregated into two major types:

-- Access Ports: These ports carry untagged traffic belonging to a single VLAN and typically connect client devices such as computers and printers.
+- Access Ports: These ports carry untagged traffic belonging to a single VLAN & typically connect client devices such as computers and printers.

 What Type of Hybrid VLAN Ports Are There?